Polynomial systems admitting a simultaneous solution: Abstract

 \section{Abstract}

-We provide a complete description of the ideal that serves as the resultant ideal for $n$ univariate polynomials of degree $d$.
-We in particular describe a set of generators of this resultant ideal arising as maximal minors of a set of cascading matrices formed from the coefficients of the polynomials, generalising the classical Sylvester resultant of two polynomials.
+We provide a description of a complete set of generators for the ideal that serves as the resultant ideal for $n$ univariate polynomials of degree $d$.
+Our generators arise as maximal minors of a set of cascading matrices formed from the coefficients of the polynomials, generalising the classical Sylvester resultant of two polynomials.